Hybrid electric vehicle: 2011–2015

 Global sales of the Toyota Prius liftback passed the 3 million milestone in June 2013.
-The Prius liftback is available in almost 80 countries and regions, and it is the world's best-selling hybrid electric vehicle.
-Toyota released the hybrid versions of the Corolla Axio sedan and Corolla Fielder station wagon in Japan in August 2013.
-Both cars are equipped with a 1.5-litre hybrid system similar to the one used in the Prius c.
+It was available in almost 80 countries and regions, and it is the world's best-selling hybrid electric vehicle.
+The redesigned and more efficient fourth generation Prius was released for retail customers in Japan in December 2015.
+The 2016 model year Prius Eco surpassed the 2000 first generation Honda Insight as the all-time EPA-rated most fuel efficient petrol-powered car available in the U.S. without plug-in capability.

 The fourth generation Prius was released in Japan in December 2015.

-Sales of the Honda Vezel Hybrid SUV began in Japan began in December 2013.
-The Range Rover Hybrid diesel-powered electric hybrid was unveiled at the 2013 Frankfurt Motor Show, and retail deliveries in Europe are slated to start in early 2014.
+The Range Rover Hybrid diesel-powered electric hybrid was unveiled at the 2013 Frankfurt Motor Show, with retail deliveries in Europe commencing early 2014.
 Ford Motor Company, the world's second largest manufacturer of hybrids after Toyota Motor Corporation, reached the milestone of 400,000 hybrid electric vehicles produced in November 2014.
 After 18 years since the introduction of hybrid cars, Japan became in 2014 the first country to reach sales of over 1 million hybrid cars in a single year, and also the Japanese market surpassed the United States as the world's largest hybrid market.

-The redesigned and more efficient fourth generation Prius was released for retail customers in Japan in December 2015.
-The 2016 model year Prius Eco surpassed the 2000 first generation Honda Insight as the all-time EPA-rated most fuel efficient petrol-powered car available in the U.S. without plug-in capability.
-In late 2017 Chevy introduced the Chevy ZH2 that runs on hydrogen fuel cells.
-The ZH2 was built especially for the U.S.